pingcap/docs/tidb-cloud/integrate-tidbcloud-with-n8n.md

 Now you can activate this workflow in the **Workflows** panel.
 This workflow will help you get the front-page articles on Hacker News every day.

-## TiDB Cloud Node Core
+## TiDB Cloud node core

-### Support Operation
+### Supported operations

-TiDB Cloud Node acts as a [regular node](https://docs.n8n.io/workflows/nodes/#regular-nodes), and only supports the following five operations.
+TiDB Cloud node acts as a [regular node](https://docs.n8n.io/workflows/nodes/#regular-nodes), and only supports the following five operations.

 - **Create Serverless Cluster**: Create a TiDB Cloud Serverless Tier cluster.
 - **Execute SQL**: Execute an SQL statement in TiDB.